radhika-athenian/MITRE-and-AI/README.md

    source venv/bin/activate
    pip install -r services/ingest/requirements.txt
    ```
+4. The `graph` service is only a placeholder.
+Add your own Dockerfile in
+   `services/graph` or comment out the service in `docker-compose.yml`.
-4. Build the service images with `make build`.
+5. Build the service images with `make build`.
-5. Start the stack with `make up` and stop it with `make down`.
+6. Start the stack with `make up` and stop it with `make down`.
-6. Run tests with `make test` and lint with `make lint`.
+7. Run tests with `make test` and lint with `make lint`.

 ## Branching Strategy